 Spem in Alium by Candlelight

-This concert will last approximately one hour without an interval.
+This concert lasts for approximately one hour without interval.

 The Choir of King’s College London is one of the leading university choirs in England.
 Consisting of twenty-five choral scholars and two organ scholars.

 The choir performs a large and varied repertoire ranging from the fourteenth century to the present day and has made many celebrated recordings of 16th-century English and Spanish music, reflecting the research interests of its Director.
 The choir also sings regularly commissioned music, including recent works by Antony Pitts and Susan Lawrie.

 The choir’s principal role is singing at services in the College Chapel during term time.
 In addition, the choir gives many concerts, both in England and abroad.
 In the UK the Choir has performed recently at the Spitalfields Festival and the Oundle International Festival.